adeeb10abbas/hexapod/README.md

 ### Running to do for this project
 Next Steps -
-[] Fix the model orientation issue
+[x] Fix the model orientation issue
-    - Seems like the collision geometry translation from stl to obj might have had the wrong axis around (x vs y or vice -versa) so fix that
+    - Seems like the collision geometry translation from stl to obj might have had the wrong axis around (x vs y or vice -versa), so fix that
 [] Actuate the robot and make one of the legs move via a basic PID controller.
 Gaits come later.

 ### Running Instructions
 These running instructions and some starter code taken as is from [here](https://github.com/RobotLocomotion/drake-external-examples)